cmu-pasta/DateSAT/dataset/README.md

 Result files should contain JSON arrays of records, where each record has:
 - `constraint_id`: Unique identifier for the constraint
-- `approach`: The DATE-SMT approach used (e.g., "baseline", "epoch_days", "hybrid", "enumeration", "fuzzing")
+- `approach`: The DATE-SMT approach used (e.g., "baseline", "epoch_days", "hybrid", "enumeration")
-- `implementation`: The implementation type (e.g., "int", "bitvector", "baseline" for enumeration/fuzzing)
+- `implementation`: The implementation type (e.g., "int", "bitvector", "baseline" for enumeration)
 - `status`: Solver status ("sat", "unsat", "timeout", etc.)
 - `solution`: Dictionary mapping variable names to solution values (for SAT results)
 - `constraints`: Array of constraint strings (e.g., `["x >= Date(2020, 1, 1)"]`)